 - Decreased reflexes

 The symptoms of the second stage of ethylene glycol toxicity can be deceptive, as a dog’s condition may seem to improve during this time, even though the situation is becoming more dire.
-The following symptoms can appear within 12 to 24 hours of consuming ethylene glycol.

 - Dehydration (urination continues but thirst and drinking stop)